What do You Know About Memory?

 2. Make clear what the students will be able to do as a result of the lesson.

 State the learning outcomes at the beginning of class, and return to them as you move from one chunk of content to the next.
+Be sure to test throughout to make sure your students are actually getting it.

 3. Provide prompt, specific, and corrective feedback.